PlatONnetwork/docs/docs/Python-SDK.md

   An AttributeDict object whose parsed value is the receipt object of the transaction or null.
 The receipt object has the following fields:

-- `blockHash` 32 Bytes-String: The hash value of the exchange in the block
+- `blockHash` 32 Bytes-String: The hash value of the exchange in the block.
-- `blockNumber`-Number: The number of the exchange in the block
+- `blockNumber`-Number: The number of the exchange in the block.
-- `transactionHash` 32 Bytes-String: hash value of the transaction
+- `transactionHash` 32 Bytes-String: hash value of the transaction.
-- `transactionIndex`-Number: The index position of the transaction in the block
+- `transactionIndex`-Number: The index position of the transaction in the block.
-- `from`-String: The address of the transaction sender
+- `from`-String: The address of the transaction sender.
 - `to`-String: The address of the recipient of the transaction.
-For the transaction that created the contract, the value is null
+For the transaction that created the contract, the value is null.
-- `contractAddress`-String: For the transaction that creates a contract, the value is the address of the created contract, otherwise it is null
+- `contractAddress`-String: For the transaction that creates a contract, the value is the address of the created contract, otherwise it is null.
-- `cumulativeGasUsed`-Number: The cumulative total gas usage of the block where the transaction is executed
+- `cumulativeGasUsed`-Number: The cumulative total gas usage of the block where the transaction is executed.
-- `gasUsed`- Number: the total amount of gas for this transaction
+- `gasUsed`- Number: the total amount of gas for this transaction.
-- `logs`-Array: The array of log objects generated by the transaction
+- `logs`-Array: The array of log objects generated by the transaction.